 Aquatic vertebrates must obtain oxygen to survive, and they do so in various ways.
 Fish have gills instead of lungs, although some species of fish, such as the lungfish, have both.
 Marine mammals, such as dolphins, whales, otters, and seals need to surface periodically to breathe air.
 Some amphibians are able to absorb oxygen through their skin.
 Invertebrates exhibit a wide range of modifications to survive in poorly oxygenated waters including breathing tubes (see insect and mollusc siphons) and gills (Carcinus).
 However, as invertebrate life evolved in an aquatic habitat most have little or no specialization for respiration in water.
-0 of a coral reef

-Some of the biodiversity
+Some of the biodiversity of a coral reef

-Some marine diatoms - a key phytoplankton group
+Some of the biodiversity of a coral reef Some marine diatoms - a key phytoplankton group a key phytoplankton group